shaik1002/biggitlabbomb/doc/ci/test_cases/index.md

 - Non-confidential test case in a public project: You don't have to be a member of the project.
 - Non-confidential test case in a private project: You must have at least the Guest role for the project.
-- Confidential test case (regardless of project visibility): You must have at least the Planner role for the project.
+- Confidential test case (regardless of project visibility): You must have at least the Reporter role for the project.

 To view a test case: